-K-Rep was established in 1984 as a project that supported the development of Small and Micro Enterprises through NGO managed programs.
-In 1987, the project was incorporated as local NGO.
-It changed its original strategy of supporting NGOs with grants and technical assistance to that of advancing loans to the NGOs in 1989.
+The bank, formerly known as K-rep Bank, has its origins within K-rep Group, an investment vehicle which was established in 1984 as a project that supported the development of Small and Micro Enterprises through NGO managed programs.
+In 1987, the project was incorporated as a local NGO.
+1989 saw the company change its strategy from supporting NGOs with grants and technical assistance to directly advancing loans to NGOs.

-In the same year, it established a micro-credit lending program and established this as the core business and growth area.
-It also expanded its activities to include research & product development, as well as changing its Technical Assistance (TA) activities to a for-a-fee capacity building service.
+In the same year, K-rep Group established a micro-credit lending program which became its core business and growth area.
+It also expanded its activities to include research and product development, as well as changing its Technical Assistance (TA) activities to a for-a-fee capacity building service.

-In 1999, it established K-Rep Bank and two other entities; K-Rep Development Agency – to carry on its research and development work and K-Rep Advisory Services to serve as its consulting wing.
+In 1999, K-rep Group established K-Rep Bank and two other entities; K-Rep Development Agency to carry on its research and development work and K-Rep Advisory Services to serve as its consulting wing.

-In early 2016, the bank rebranded and changed its name to Sidian Bank.
+In early 2016, the bank rebranded to Sidian Bank.